riezahughes/dnd-character-api/README.md

 Prisma 2, Node and (hopefully) graphql-yoga once it's running and set up

+# How?

+ - Edit your connection string in `prisma/.env`. (it uses postgres by default)
+ - `npm install` - install dependancies
+ - `npx prisma migrate up --experimental` - migrate the database table setup

+# Thats it????

+I'M WORKING ON IT.

 # Why?

 Roll20 broke my sheet and i'm mad.